Factom-Asset-Tokens/fat-js/docs/Transaction1.md

 <a name="Transaction1+getInputs"></a>

 ### transaction1.getInputs() ⇒ <code>object</code>
+Get the inputs object for the transaction (Map of Address => Amount)

 **Kind**: instance method of [<code>Transaction1</code>](#Transaction1)
 **Returns**: <code>object</code> - - The transaction's inputs
 <a name="Transaction1+getOutputs"></a>

 ### transaction1.getOutputs() ⇒ <code>object</code>
+Get the outputs object for the transaction (Map of Address => Amount)

 **Kind**: instance method of [<code>Transaction1</code>](#Transaction1)
 **Returns**: <code>object</code> - - The transaction's outputs
 <a name="Transaction1+getMetadata"></a>

 ### transaction1.getMetadata() ⇒ <code>\*</code>
+Get the metadata if present for the transaction if present

 **Kind**: instance method of [<code>Transaction1</code>](#Transaction1)
 **Returns**: <code>\*</code> - - The transaction's metadata (if present, undefined if not)
 <a name="Transaction1+getTokenMetadata"></a>

 ### transaction1.getTokenMetadata() ⇒ <code>Array.&lt;object&gt;</code>
+Get the token metadata if present for the coinbase transaction

 **Kind**: instance method of [<code>Transaction1</code>](#Transaction1)
 **Returns**: <code>Array.&lt;object&gt;</code> - - The token metadata (if present, undefined if not)
 <a name="Transaction1+isCoinbase"></a>

 ### transaction1.isCoinbase() ⇒ <code>boolean</code>
+Check whether this transaction is a coinbase (token minting) transaction

 **Kind**: instance method of [<code>Transaction1</code>](#Transaction1)
 **Returns**: <code>boolean</code> - - Whether the transaction is a coinbase transaction or not
 <a name="Transaction1+getEntry"></a>